Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 For now switch back to the visual mode and look for the `Attributes` area.
 Try to change to `text` attribute of the `TextView` to:

-`What kind of animal is this?`.
+`What kind of animal is this?`

-Positive
-: Widgets can be identified by ID's.
-Using these ID's we can later reference the widgets in the Activity class.
-We use a convention of prefixing the id with the type widget followed by the thing the widget represents.

 Negative
-: This could be hard-coded in as an attribute but this is not the correct way of doing it!
+: For now this is hard-coded, we wil fix this later by referring to a resource id!

 Then try to constrain the `TextView` so that it is positioned like the screenshot we saw earlier